Accounting Schools in Maine

 2. Accumulate the required hours of experience.

-Prospective Maine CPAs must accumulate at least 2 years of accounting experience under the supervision of a licensed CPA.
-One year of experience is considered 2,080 work hours.
-The experience must be earned as an employee of a licensed public accounting firm and use accounting or auditing skills and involve the provision of management advisory services, financial advisory services, or consulting services, or the preparation of tax returns, or the furnishing of advice on tax matters.
+Prospective Maine CPAs must accumulate at least two years of professional accounting experience under the supervision of a licensed CPA while employed at a licensed public accounting firm.
+Full- or part-time experience can qualify, with part-time experience being counted as 2,080 work hours equaling one year and 173 hours equaling one month.
+Qualifying work experience must involve the use of accounting or auditing skills, the issuance of reports and involve one or more of the following duties: the provision of management advisory services; financial advisory services or consulting services; the preparation of tax returns; or the furnishing of advice on tax matters.

 3. Pass the Uniform CPA Examination.

-NASBA handles the application and testing process for Maine applicants to the Uniform CPA Exam.
-Registration for the exam is completed online through the NASBA website.
-All four sections of the exam must be passed within an 18-month rolling period, beginning on the date that the first section is passed.
+Prospective CPAs in Maine are eligible to sit for the required exam once they have completed basic courses in accounting and auditing and expect to complete a bachelor’s or higher degree within 120 days following the exam.
+The National Association of State Boards of Accountancy (NASBA) handles the application and testing process for Maine applicants to the American Institute of CPAs (AICPA) Uniform CPA Exam.
+Registration for the exam is completed online through the >NASBA website.
+All four sections of the exam must be passed with a score of 75 or greater within an 18-month rolling period beginning on the date that the first section is completed.

 4. Apply for a license.